-China's October exports, imports fall less than expected
+China's Oct. exports fall, but less than expected as trade war grinds on

-BEIJING (Reuters) - China’s exports and imports contracted less than expected in October, providing some relief for the export-reliant economy as Beijing tries to reach a partial trade deal with Washington.
+BEIJING (Reuters) - China’s exports and imports contracted less than expected in October, providing some relief for the economy as Beijing tries to reach a partial trade deal with Washington.

-But even if a first phase U.S.-China trade deal is signed soon, economists say it is unlikely to help boost exports and manufacturing for some time and could still mean more stimulus is needed from Beijing to avert a sharper downturn
+But even if a U.S.-China trade deal is signed soon, economists say it is unlikely to help boost exports and manufacturing for some time yet and could still mean more stimulus is needed from Beijing to avert a sharper downturn.

-China’s exports in October fell 0.9% from a year earlier for the third straight month, customs data showed on Friday.
-Economists polled by Reuters had expected a 3.9% fall following September’s 3.2% contraction.
+China’s October exports fell for the third straight month, down 0.9% from a year earlier, customs data showed on Friday, less than a 3.9% fall forecast in a Reuters poll and September’s 3.2% contraction.

-Analysts say the existing tariffs, including the latest additional levies by the United States on Chinese imports from Sept.
-1, have hit the country’s outbound shipments, along with stubbornly weak global demand.
+“Even if the “phase one” U.S.-China trade deal crosses the finish line, it is unlikely to alleviate the main headwinds facing exporters and outbound shipments look set to remain weak in the coming months,” said Martin Rasmussen, China economist at Capital Economics.

+He attributed the rise in exports to a pick-up in U.S. demand after both countries outlined an interim deal and Washington suspended a threatened tariff hike set for Oct.
+15.

+If a partial deal is reached this month, it is widely expected to include a U.S. pledge to scrap tariffs scheduled for Dec.
+15 on about $156 billion worth of Chinese imports, including cell phones, laptop computers and toys.

+So far, U.S. President Donald Trump has only cancelled a scheduled Oct.
+15 tariff increase on $250 billion goods.

-Friday’s data also showed China’s imports shrank 6.4% from a year earlier for the sixth consecutive month, compared with an expected drop of 8.9% and September’s 8.5% decline.
+China’s imports shrank for the sixth consecutive month, though the 6.4% drop was smaller than an expected 8.9% and September’s 8.5% decline.

-The weak import figures are in line with recent readings on shrinking factory activity and bleak producer prices.
-The slowdown points to lingering weakness in domestic demand and the limited impact of policy stimulus so far.

 That left China with a trade surplus of $42.81 billion in October, versus September’s $39.65 billion surplus.
 Analysts had forecast a $40.83 billion surplus.